-I think one of the best ways to see the Caribbean is to cruise the Caribbean!
+I think one of the best ways to see the Caribbean is to take a cruise.
 There is so much to love about cruising, but one of the best things is to be able to tour several different islands or countries in one trip.

 Where Did Conch Fritters Originate?

-Conch Fritters are indigenous to the Bahamas but are served all over the Caribbean but even make an appearance in Florida, specifically the Florida Keys.
+Conch Fritters are indigenous to the Bahamas but are served all over the Caribbean but even make an appearance in Florida, specifically in South Florid.

 How Are Conch Fritters Made?

 STEP ONE – Heat oil in a large, deep pot or stockpot until it reached 350 degrees.